 We appreciate every one of our volunteers.
 The enthusiasm our volunteers bring and the time they dedicate to make our school great is exceptional.
-If you haven’t volunteered before, but would like to in the future, you will need to complete a criminal background check.
-Contact the office to start this process.
+If you haven’t volunteered before, but would like to in the future, you will need to complete the online criminal background check.
+Contact the office at email@example.com to start this process.

 Please note: a new background check must be completed every year and is necessary for any type of volunteering, including chaperoning field trips.